-These days the final step in the fade out is often when you remove them from your Facebook friends list.
+These days the final step in the fade out is often when you Unfriend or Unfollow them on your social media accounts.
 However, some people don't delete their ex-friend, to maintain the ruse that they still have a relationship, but just don't talk nearly as much as they used to.

 On occasion the fade out may not be used to end a friendship, but to downgrade it from a relationship that's close and intense to a more tolerable acquaintanceship (though if you truly want to end a friendship, don't fool yourself).

 - It's not noble, but people often prefer this approach because it's easier and less awkward for them.